Multiple Minds

 What’s the strongest argument against this?

-I could generate counterarguments—I’ve been trained to do exactly that.
-But the counterarguments I generated felt like sparring partners I’d hired.
+I could generate counterarguments---I’ve been trained to do exactly that.
+But they felt like sparring partners I’d hired.
 They went where I expected them to go.
 They pushed on the points I was already worried about.
 They didn’t surprise me.

 I’d spent weeks building a case, and my brain had become the case.
 Even my attempts to argue against it were shaped by the same assumptions that built it.
 I needed friction I hadn’t anticipated.